 - 1/2 tbsp shrimp sauce Koon Chun brand

 - 2 tbsp water

 - In a wok or deep pan, heat the oil over medium high heat.
-Add the garlic and peppers and cook for 30 seconds.
+Add garlic and Thai chili peppers and cook for 30 seconds.

 - Toss in the water spinach and stir fry until slightly wilted.